minhtribui153/steam-games-dashboard/README.md

 Our team of 3 created this project to determine which genre of games on Steam is the most successful.

-We referenced the Steam web api to collect data from Steam.
+We referenced the Steam Web API to collect data from Steam.

 To run this, first clone the repository:
 ```bash